How to Lift Up Other Fathers

 Modern society hates fathers.

 It tears us down at every chance it gets.
-Fathers are always the butt of jokes and they are always being emasculated in modern media.
+Fathers are always the butt of jokes and they are always emasculated in modern media.
+Notable exceptions prove the rule.

-The modern world hates any kind of authority in general and so it is no surprise that it hates fathers.
+The modern world hates any kind of authority in general, and so it is no surprise that it hates fathers.
 It hates their potential.
 It hates their importance.
-We are in the middle of one long patricide.
+Families follow their fathers (for better or for worse), and as the family goes, so goes the rest of the culture.

 How do we fight back against this tide?